RoyElkabetz/Tensor-Networks-Simple-Update/README.md

 <img src="https://github.com/RoyElkabetz/Tensor-Networks-Simple-Update/blob/2c4d0137d856b282f3ba4bfa0e81ef5a4be67e99/assets/ising_transverse_field.png" width="" height="100">

-In the plots below oone can see the simulated x, z magnetization (per-site) along with the simulated energy (per-site).
-We see that the SU is manage to extract the phase transition of the model around h=3.2.
+In the plots below one can see the simulated x, z magnetization (per-site) along with the simulated energy (per-site).
+We see that the SU is able to extract the phase transition of the model around h=3.2.

 <img src="https://github.com/RoyElkabetz/Tensor-Networks-Simple-Update/blob/8e87ec1796e62a13c00c77261f04d68d2350443f/assets/Ising_model.png" width="1000" height="">

+### Spin-1 Simulation of a Bilinear-Biquadratic Heisenberg model on a triangular 2D lattice

 ### TODO